whats2000/GriffinOWO/README.md

 ### Diana
 1. Inquis Alert: Allow you to tell the inquisher spot in the party chat

+### Combat
+1. Alignment Tracker: Alignment Tracker for gyro wand will track both yourself and other players aligment
+2. Gyro Cool Down Tracker: Gyro Cool Down Tracker for gyro wand will track the cd of the gyro wand right click ability

 ### Crimson Island
 1. Broke Hype Detect: Detect Hype stopped grand combat xp without using the book of state
 2. Flare Trade: Party other players and send vanquisher spot and disband the party after send